 171. By setting the flag -mpranalyze to 1 in the command above the user can produce the inputs for that analysis pipeline.

-172. If the user has created their library using a saturation mutagenesis approach, they must first create an assignment file in the format below
+172. If the user has created their library using a saturation mutagenesis approach, they must first create an assignment file in the format below:

 AAAAAACTAATACCA IRF6:104:A>G IRF6:408:G>A